 Invest in Team Training

-Is your team up-to-date on the latest compliance requirements and your firm’s policies, procedures, and expectations?
+Is your team up to date on the latest compliance requirements and your firm’s policies, procedures, and expectations?

 The summer, with a lighter load of client meetings, is the perfect time to put some compliance training and education time on your team’s calendar.